Q: What labs can I use with DrChrono?

-A: The drchrono EHR integrates with three third party organizations that you may use for your labs: LabCorp, Quest Diagnostics, and Health Gorilla.
-LabCorp and Quest Diagnostics directly provide clinical laboratory services while Health Gorilla integrates with a nationwide network of labs that you may use.
+A: The DrChrono EHR integrates with four third party organizations that you may use for your labs: LabCorp, Quest Diagnostics, Lifepoint, and Health Gorilla.
+LabCorp and Quest Diagnostics directly provide clinical laboratory services while Health Gorilla and Lifepoint integrate with a nationwide network of labs that you may use.
 To find more information on our laboratory integrations, view our guide here.

 Q: Do you have my local lab, how can I check?

-Q: How do I send lab orders from drchrono using the Health Gorilla Integration?
+Q: How do I send lab orders from DrChrono using a third-party integration?

 Q: Will I be able to see previous lab results or even results from tests I have not ordered?